Scotch Professors: Immediate impact

 The impact made upon English football by these Scots players was immediate and wide-ranging.
 For instance, the famous Corinthian football club of London was founded purely to emulate the Scottish game and to allow the England national team to challenge Scottish dominance which had seen the Scots defeat the English by scores of 7–2, 6–1 and 5–1 between the years 1878 and 1882.
 The first English team to win the Championship and Cup "double", Preston North End, did so with a majority of their team being made up of Scottish players as did the Sunderland side which won three English Championships between 1892 and 1895 while the first Liverpool team to take to the field in 1892 was made up entirely of Scots.

 The wealthy miner Samuel Tyzack, who alongside shipbuilder Robert Turnbull funded the Sunderland A.F.C. "team of all talents," often pretended to be a priest while scouting for players in Scotland, as Sunderland's recruitment policy in Scotland enraged many Scottish fans.
 In fact, the whole Sunderland lineup in the 1895 World Championship was made from entirely Scottish players.

 Sunderland striker, the Scot John Campbell, became league top scorer three times, in all of which Sunderland won the league.
 Important to his success in attack were other "Team of All Talents" players from Scotland: Jimmy Hannah and Jimmy Millar.
 Their goalkeeper Ned Doig set a 19th-century world record by not conceding any goals in 87 of his 290 top division appearances.

-Preston North End, the first English team to win the Championship and Cup "Double", did so with a majority of their team being made up of Scottish players.
-In the first season, they went undefeated both in the league and the FA Cup, which led to them being known as "the Invincibles".